burilini/PacMen-Exercise/README.md

 WANNA Play?

-To execute: press ADD PACMAN - press START GAME ; You can add as many of the PacMen as you like by pressing the ADD PACMAN button.
+HOW TO RUN: press ADD PACMAN - press START GAME ; You can add as many of the PacMen as you like by pressing the ADD PACMAN button.
 You can add before and after starting the game.

-In the future, I am going to add more images of pacmen in different colors and/or styles.
+ROADMAP FOR FUTURE INPROVEMENTS: In the future, I am going to add more images of pacmen in different colors and/or styles.
 I would also like to regulate different speeds for them.
 I have a grandson that loves this!

+LICENSE INFORMATION:

 MIT License